ToruNiina/toml11/README.md

 Note that you cannot implement both of the functions because the overload resolution of `toml::get` will be ambiguous.

-If you want to convert arbitrary specialization of `toml::basic_value`, templatize the conversion function as follows.
+If you want to convert any versions of `toml::basic_value`, you need to templatize the conversion function as follows.

 ```cpp
 struct foo